 Golfer's elbow exercises

-Stretching should begin as soon as possible, gently at first and continue throughout the rehabilitation process and after.
-Stretches for the wrist flexor muscles are most important.
+Stretches for the wrist flexor muscles (play video) are most important.
 Hold stretches initially for 10 - 15 seconds - during the acute stage.
 Later stretches should be held for up to 40 seconds.
 Repeat stretches 5 times and aim to stretch at least three times a day.

-Start with static exercises.
+Start with static or isometric exercises which are done without movement of the wrist or elbow.
 When these can be done comfortably without any pain then move onto concentric and eccentric exercises, particularly, for the wrist flexor muscles.
 It is important that strengthening exercises are done before trying to return to activity so the load through the tendon is gradually increased.
-Apply cold therapy after strengthening exercises
+Apply cold therapy after strengthening exercises to prevent inflammation.

 Returning to full fitness